 form: Contact NSIDC User Services

-A Northern Hemisphere subset of the daily global analysis was created on a standard 24 km polar stereographic grid that closely approximates the grid used by NOAA for the 24 km daily IMS snow product.
+A Northern Hemisphere subset of the CMC daily global analysis was interpolated to a standard 24 km polar stereographic grid that closely approximates the grid used by NOAA for the 24 km daily IMS snow product.
 At 706 pixels, the grid covers a slightly smaller area than the full 1024-pixel IMS grid.
 The land/sea mask should be used to remove snow over sea ice and over Greenland.

 North Polar Stereographic